 HAI’s work in the EU can be broken down into three main areas:

 - Equitable access to affordable medicines – Sustainable access to medicines and vaccines remains an issue in a number of EU Member States.
 The challenges of affordability and availability of medicines are linked to a research and development (R&D) model that incentivises innovation through monopoly rights (e.g., patent protection and other forms of market exclusivity), enabling high medicines prices.

 - Medicines safety, added therapeutic value and rational use of medicines – The EU has a well-established medicines marketing authorisation system, but concerns remain about an often too permissive approach to efficacy requirements for medicines, and lack of consideration of added value.

 - Democratisation of medicines policy – Good governance in the pharmaceutical sector is crucial to ensure that decisions are aligned with the public interest.
-Transparency and inclusiveness with patient and consumer groups is needed to generate trust, accountability and legitimacy.
-At the same time, robust policies on conflicts of interest are necessary to prevent private interests being put ahead of the common good.
+Transparency and inclusiveness with patient and consumer groups are needed to generate trust, accountability and legitimacy.
+At the same time, robust policies on conflicts of interest are necessary to prevent private interests from being put ahead of the common good.

 The HAI Europe Association and its Board provide content expertise on our annual workplan.